joe-allvision/mass-op/Mavlink Flight Sim with LangGraph and CrewAI/README.md

-# Urban SAR: MavLink Flight Simulation and LangGraph + CrewAI Integration
+# MavLink Flight Simulation and LangGraph + CrewAI Integration

 This project integrates natural language processing with sample flight simulation technologies, utilizing the CrewAI and LangGraph frameworks to process inputs and execute operations within a simulated environment.
 The primary objective of this project is to convert natural language inputs, have agents process these inputs, and execute a flight simulation script using QGroundControl, ArduPilot, and MAVLink.